 • We may get more sleep, but it’s lower quality.
 Travel, alcohol, and heavy meals can all have a negative impact on your sleep quality.
 Alcohol, in particular, has a clear impact on sleep.

-READ MORE: Why You Get Tired After Thanksgiving Dinner (Don’t Blame the Turkey)
+READ MORE: The Real Reason You Get Tired After Thanksgiving Dinner (Don’t Blame the Turkey)

 Member Tip: See how Oura helped Gemma R. give up alcohol after she saw a massive spike in her resting heart rate on vacation.